Best 5 cities for web developers

 7. Boston, Mass.

-"Kick off the day with a session of coding.
-I will typically check email later in the morning, before getting back to a short coding session before lunch.
-During lunch, I'll check on email again and catch up on some non code related tasks.
-Following lunch, I will get in another block of coding time and finish the end of the day catching up on email and non-coding tasks, including taking an inventory of what I should jump on the following morning." -- Mike Munroe, co-founder of Greenfield
+"[I] kick off the day with a session of coding.
+I will typically check emails later in the morning, before getting back to a short coding session before lunch.
+During lunch, I'll check emails again and catch up on some non-code-related tasks.
+Following lunch, I will get in another block of coding time and finish the day catching up on email and non-coding tasks, including taking an inventory of what I should jump on the following morning." – Mike Munroe, co-founder of Greenfield

 8. Portland, Ore.